Sync Salesforce objects to MoEngage

 5. Configure data mapping between the two systems

 1. Define the identifier between the two systems.
-For MoEngage, identifier name is Customer ID.
+For MoEngage, the identifier name is Customer ID.
 But it can be mapped to any field from the Contact object.

 Screenshot 2024-09-25 at 3.57.51 PM.png